 2.5.9.1.
-A time based deterioration factor of [20%] shall be applied to the detection range value.
+A time based deterioration factor shall be applied to the detection range value.

-Notwithstanding the above, the manufacturer may provide evidence to demonstrate a lower level of deterioration.
+The manufacturer shall provide evidence to demonstrate a level of deterioration.
 This shall be subject to agreement with the Technical Service.

 2.5.9.2.
 The detection range shall be further qualified to take account of performance limitations resulting from environmental conditions, e.g. rain.